Here's a weekend smorgasbord of lots of things I've been meaning to mention but never have:

 Via One Planet One Gear, I came across the Cycling Tattoo Gallery, and now I'm thinking about getting a tattoo.

 No offense, but I don't actually like many of the ones on the tattoo gallery.
 They're very loud.
-I can see having this image on my arm though.
-It's the cycling logo for the 2008 Olympics.

 That's it - have a great weekend everyone!